seamusbarnes/openai_to_z/plan.md

         ├── setup.py
         └── vis.py

-21 directories, 32 files
+21 directories, 34 files
 ```

-How do we come up with a minimalistic workflow to so
+How do we come up with a minimalistic workflow to so I can do this from a main.py file, with CONFIG for all the different directory paths, and then point to src/lidar_utils/\*.py util files?